eliJaimes/AngularBootCampExercisePart2/NOTES.md

 - Since the filterChange$ observable only emits values when we dispatch them trough the filterChangeSubject$$ subject, we will not have any emissions at first

 - Add a startWith operator to the filterChange$ observable

+# Filter the posts based on filterChange values

+- Add logic to filter the posts based on the filterChange$ emitted values